MariiaKrestenko/MariiaKrestenko/README.md

-# Who's Mariia and What's She Building?  🤖📊
+# Hi, I’m Mariia – Curious About Data, Machine Learning & How Things Really Work 🤖📊

 Hi 👋 I’m a Data & ML enthusiast who is passionate about bringing data, technology and people together to solve problems and support better decisions.